nedveder/nedveder/README.md

 - 🎓 BSc Computer Science & Mathematics @ <a href="https://new.huji.ac.il/"> The Hebrew University of Jerusalem</a>

-- 📚 Currently learning Computational Models and Computability and Complexity , Game theory , Introduction to Machine Learning
+- 📚 Currently learning Computational Models and Computability and Complexity , Introduction to Machine Learning And Functional analysis

 - ❗ Interested in:
   - Machine Learning